lewispricey/project-generator/README.md

 - Add the ability to setup a python project based on CL args.
 - Add the ability to setup a new typescript project based on CL args.
+- Add a function to automate the global install